Kawneer Manufacturing Co.

 Francis John Plym

 Built in 1913, the factory was the brainchild of Francis John Plym, a cabinet maker turned architect, inventor, machinist, businessman, and founder of the Kawneer Manufacturing Company.
 The building not only embodies the highest qualities of industrial architecture of its day, with form intensely following function, but goes further: Plym designed the very product he was manufacturing into the building.
-The twenty saw-toothed banks of skylights stretching the entire length of the brick structure are early precursors to the glass-curtain architecture that has come to dominate the modern cityscape, while the glass-and-metal office building at the Dwight Way end embodies the companys products of the mid-20th century.
+The twenty saw-toothed banks of clerestory windows stretching the entire length of the brick structure are early precursors to the glass-curtain architecture that has come to dominate the modern cityscape, while the glass-and-metal office building at the Dwight Way end embodies the companys products of the mid-20th century.
 In an article published on 26 May 1954, the Berkeley Gazette called it one of Berkeleys most artistic manufacturing plants, which is used as a model for industry in many places.

 Plym (18691940) was born in Sweden and came to the United States at the age of two.
 The son of a cabinet maker, he was working as a skilled carpenter in the Midwest when a visit to the 1893 Chicago Worlds Columbian Exposition opened a vista into a technical world he had never seen, and with it a desire to become part of it.
 Although his schooling had progressed only as far as the sixth grade, Plym managed to complete his college entrance requirements in one year, entered the University of Illinois College of Engineering, and in 1897 obtained a degree in architecture.